 CAUTION!
-In accordance with USDA guidelines, do not add noodles or other pasta, rice, flour, cream, milk, or other thickening agents to home canned soups as processing time may not be adequate.
+In accordance with USDA guidelines, do not add noodles or other pasta, rice, cured or brined meat, flour, cream, milk, or other thickening agents to home canned soup as processing time may not be adequate.

-Prepare vegetables, meat, poultry, and seafood as described in the hot pack directions for the individual ingredients.
-If dried beans or peas are used, they must be fully rehydrated before adding to other ingredients (page 16).
+Hot Pack: Prepare vegetables, meat, poultry, and seafood as described in the hot pack directions for the individual ingredients.

+If dried beans or peas are used, they must be fully rehydrated before adding to other ingredients (see page 16)

 Combine solid ingredients with meat broth, tomatoes, or water to cover.
 Boil 5 minutes.
-Salt to taste.
+Salt to taste, if desired.
 Fill jars halfway with solid ingredients and then add soup liquid, leaving 1-inch headspace.
 Remove air bubbles.
 Clean jar rims.
 Position lids and secure with bands.

-Pressure canning: Process pints 60 minutes and quarts 75 minutes.
+Process at 11 pounds pressure, pints 60 minutes and quarts 75 minutes.
 If soup contains seafood, process pints and quarts 100 minutes.
+For processing above 2,000 feet altitude, see page 19 for recommended pounds pressure.